bigbite/interactivity-api-tutorial/readme.md

 } );
 ```

-All we're doing in the above code is setting state for `isDark` and making it false by default.
-We're also setting an action to toggle the `isDark` state when the user interacts with the toggle.
+All we’re doing in the above code is setting state for `isDark` and making it false by default.
+We’re also setting an action to toggle the `isDark` state when the user interacts with the toggle.

-### Step 2 - Add the render for the toggle button
+### Step 3 - Add the render for the toggle button

-Open the `render.php` inside the block `src` folder and replace the markup with the following code, this renders an input and a label for the mode toggle, we will style this later
+Open the `render.php` inside the block `src` folder and replace the markup with the following code, this renders an input and a label for the mode toggle (we will style this later)

 ```
 <?php